Mahjongg

 PLEASE NOTE: Some Rules for ROYALE WITH 3-4 PLAYERS….

-You MUST start with 13 tiles (just like you would in a standard NMJL games)….and wait to pick or claim your 14th tile.
+2. You MUST start with just 13 tiles ON YOUR RACK (just like you would in a standard NMJL games)….and wait to pick, or claim your 14th tile.
+Separate a pair if necessary.

 ROYALE SIAMESE MAH JONGG®: VARIATIONS